Moment of reckoning for English football ownership?

 As if the sight of a pro-Abramovich banner at Stamford Bridge was not uncomfortable enough for the game, the manager of Newcastle United then found himself (again) facing questions over Saudi Arabia's human rights record at his post-match press conference.

-Eddie Howe was asked about the 81 executions the country had just carried out in a single day, reinforcing concern over the country's human rights record.
+Eddie Howe was asked about the 81 executions the country had just carried out in a single day.

 Howe insisted he would "stick to football" and many Newcastle fans seem to think such questions are unfair.
 Certainly it would be better if a representative of the club's majority owners PIF was available to be asked such questions.
 Similarly, there would have perhaps been more transparency and accountability at Chelsea if Abramovich had granted the occasional interview over the years where he could have faced questions over his motives for owning the club.

-Many feel such questions to Howe are both inevitable and entirely legitimate when, despite the club's insistence of separation between the club's majority owner sovereign wealth fund PIF and the Saudi state, PIF is chaired by the country's ruler, Crown Prince Mohammed bin Salman himself.
+Many feel such questions to Howe are both inevitable and entirely legitimate when - despite the club's insistence of separation between the club's majority owner sovereign wealth fund PIF that controls the club and the Saudi state - PIF is chaired by the country's ruler, Crown Prince Mohammed bin Salman himself.

 Or when - just as Chelsea executives have asked manager Thomas Tuchel to field questions about the sanctioning of the owner - no-one from PIF gives an interview or press conference themselves.
 Or when a Saudi flag was spotted among Newcastle fans at Stamford Bridge.
 And when Saudi Arabia is itself engaged in a war - in Yemen, in which, according to Human Rights Watch "all parties… have committed serious violations of the laws of war, many of which may amount to war crimes…"